linux-system-roles/mssql/README.md

 * If set to `true`, the role installs the `mssql-server-selinux` package.
 * If set to `false`, the role removes the `mssql-server-selinux` package.

-Default: `true` for RHEL 9 managed nodes
+Default: `true` for RHEL 9 and later managed nodes
-         `false` for not RHEL 9 managed nodes
+         `false` for managed nodes older than RHEL 9

 Type: `bool`

 #### mssql_manage_selinux

-Only applicable on RHEL 9 when running as a SELinux-confined application.
+Only applicable on RHEL 9 and later when running as a SELinux-confined application.

 Whether to manage SELinux.